 Consequently, you should try your best to visit earlier in the day or during the week if possible.
-This way you’ll be able to enjoy the peaceful tranquility of the Coast Mountains away from the tourist hordes.
+This way you’ll be able to enjoy the peaceful tranquillity of the Coast Mountains away from the tourist hordes.

 5) Take advantage of the free tour

-There are 30 minute complimentary interpretive tours offered everyday at 11:00am along the Spirit Trail.
+There are 30-minute complimentary interpretive tours offered every day at 11:00am along the Spirit Trail.
 You’ll meet outside the Summit Plaza at the tour meeting sign beside the trail map.